blackm4c/ImageMatcher/README.md

     pip install -r requirements.txt
     ```
 ## Usage
+1. Ensure that all images are in the same dimensions before running the program.
-1. Place your image files in the project directory or specify their paths.
+2. Place your image files in the project directory or specify their paths.

 ### Exact Match
 To find an exact match of a submit images: